Parent and Caregiver Resources

 Make treatment easier for your child

 Caring for a child with arthritis is not always easy.
 But there are resources available to help.
-In addition to the information listed below, the child's rheumatologist or staff can be a useful asset when you need it most.
+In addition to the information listed below, the child's doctor or staff can be a useful asset when you need it most.
 It's always a good idea to partner closely with them during your child's treatment.

 Talking about your child’s condition

 With a disease as challenging as PJIA or SJIA, it's essential to keep the lines of communication open.
 Explaining to others what your child is going through can go a long way in ensuring that he or she is taken care of appropriately.
 Equally as important is talking to your child about the disease.
 Below are tips to keep in mind when speaking to various audiences including your child, your child’s school, and even your family.

 Speaking with your child about the disease